zigster64/datastar.http.zig/README.md

 Future updates will provide example apps that demonstrate using jetzig and tokamak as well.

+# Audience and Scope

+Who is this repo for ?

+- People usingw, experimenting with, or contributing to Datastar. https://data-star.dev.

+It is a state of the art Hypermedia-first library for building apps.

+Its not "yet another frontend framework" - its a 10kb JS shim that allows you to write application code at the backend, and leverage modern browser standards to have a very fast, very light, reactive UI with none of the junk.
+There are no build steps, no npm deps - just declarative HTML.

+If you know, you know.

+It uses a well defined SSE-first protocol that is backend agnostic - you can use the the same simple SDK functions to write the same app in Go, Clojure, C#, PHP, Python, Bun, Ruby, Rust, Lisp, Racket, Java, etc.

+This project adds Zig to that list of supported SDK languages.

+It uses the exact same spec as all the other SDK's, and reads extremely similarly to say - a Go program or a Python program using the same SDK.

+Why consider the Zig version then ?
+Who is that for ?

+- Existing Zig programmers who want to try Datastar
+- Datastar app builders who want to experiment with performance, and dabble in new backend languages

+We are talking orders of magnitude performance and resource usage gains for your existing Datastar app, depending on what you are currently using.

+Try it out.

 # Validation Test

 When you run `zig build`, it will compile several apps into `./zig-out/bin` including a binary called `validation-test`